hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/ifs/irp-mj-set-information3.md

         status = STATUS_SUCCESS;

         //
         // The user does not have DELETE access to the target, but
         // could have FILE_DELETE_CHILD access to the parent directory.
         //
         (void) FsdLoadSecurityDescriptor(IrpContext, ParentFcb);
         if (!ParentFcb->SecurityDescriptor) {
             //
-            // fine - no security is fine - he gets to do what he wants
+            // fine - no security is fine - the user gets to do what they want
             //
             SeUnlockSubjectContext( &SubjectContext );
             SeReleaseSubjectContext( &SubjectContext );
             return STATUS_SUCCESS;
         }

         Granted = SeAccessCheck(&ParentFcb->SecurityDescriptor,
                                 &SubjectContext,   // Captured security context.
                                 TRUE,              // Tokens are locked.
                                 FILE_DELETE_CHILD, // we only care about delete 0,                 // Previously granted access.
                                 &Privileges,       // privilege_set
                                 IoGetFileObjectGenericMapping(), // Generic mappings